 Remove all valuables, electronics, VHF radios, lines, PFDs, fire extinguishers, flares, boat fenders, etc. to protect against damage or theft.

 Preparing Your Boat For A Strong Boating Season

 Winter is the time to do everything on your boat you were thinking about doing during Spring/Winter, but were too busy cruising to get around to it.
-Along with winterizing your boat, you can take advantage and do the following maintenance tasks when preparing your boat for winter storage.
+Along with winterizing a boat, you can take advantage and do the following maintenance tasks to prepare your boat for winter storage.

 Keep Your Marine Generator in Tip Top Shape